USTC-KnowledgeComputingLab/ds/docs/api/python.md

 - `other`: The term to match with this term

-**Returns:** A term representing the unification dictionary (list of pairs), or None if matching fails.
+**Returns:** A term representing the unification dictionary (list of tuples), or None if matching fails.

 **Example:**